districtr/districtr/docs/06charts/vra.md

 # VRA

-Since early 2021, [#jenni-niels] has been developing a corner of the website concerning Voting Rights Act information in the states of Louisiana, Texas and Massachusetts.
+Since early 2021, [@jenni-niels] has been developing a corner of the website concerning Voting Rights Act information in the states of Louisiana, Texas and Massachusetts.
 Their work is a good example of how new features are currently built across the sprawling codebase of Districtr.